-Everyone needs enough Vitamin D. But before you supplement your diet with this important vitamin, make sure you know the difference between Vitamin D2 and D3.
+Everyone needs enough Vitamin D. As we’re spending more time in our homes, a daily dose of Vitamin D has never been more important to help you and your family stay well.
+But before you supplement your diet with this important vitamin, make sure you know the difference between Vitamin D2 and D3.

 Vitamin D is crucial for bone health and immune system function.
 The trouble with Vitamin D is that our bodies need sunshine to produce it.
 So plenty of people turn to vitamin supplements and fortified foods to top up their Vitamin D levels.
 It’s a sensible strategy.
 But did you know that Vitamin D is actually made of several different forms of the vitamin?